Global and local synaptic regulation determine the stability of homeostatic plasticity: Neural transport and homeostasis

 \eqref{EQ:V} shows how the weighted concentration of ion-channels $G$ affects the electrical activity of the neuron.
 Existing models posit that biochemical pathways regulate the synthesis of ion-channels to preserve a steady average electrical activity in the neuron.
 Specifically, we assume that this average electrical activity is mediated by calcium concentration

 where $\alpha,\beta > 0$ describe voltage sensitivity and calcium buffering of calcium channels (\cite{o2013correlations}).
-The regulation mechanisms penalizes the the deviation of calcium concentration $[Ca^{2+}]$ from an effective set-point, $[Ca^{2+}]_{\text{target}}$.
+The regulation mechanism penalizes the deviation of calcium concentration $[Ca^{2+}]$ from an effective set-point, $[Ca^{2+}]_{\text{target}}$.
 The form of the control action that transforms the error signal

 into the production rate $u$ in \eqref{EQ:m_matrix} is the subject of ongoing research.
 Here we consider a simple leaky-integral control

 where $\gamma_{G} > 0$ sets a small degradation rate, and $k_{G}$ is the feedback (integral) gain.